 Teams will be paired with men and women mentors who work in technology from companies in and around Kitchener-Waterloo.

 Teams are responsible for finding time to meet as a group weekly, either in person (e.g., at school, at the library, at a member’s home) or online (e.g., via Google Hangouts).

 In addition, workshops will be held at the University of Waterloo and local tech companies that teach the skills needed for the challenge.
 These workshops are also an opportunity for participants to get to know each other and to interact at greater length with industry mentors.

 See our Registration page for more information about workshops.

-At the end of the program there is a competition where teams pitch their businesses to local judges and compete for prizes.
+At the end of the program there is a Live Pitch Event where teams pitch their businesses to local judges and compete for prizes.
 The top teams move on to the semi-finals globally online, where they will have a chance to win a spot to pitch in California.